University of Virginia secret societies: Order of Claw & Dagger

+The Order of Claw & Dagger formed in 2006 and is an active society of the McIntire School of Commerce.
+The society honors students and professors in McIntire with published letters based on their core tenets of Honor, Excellence, and Humility.
+Members of the Order wear black uniform cloaks and white masks to maintain secrecy.
+Members are recruited while students at McIntire, and membership continues after graduation.

+The Order of Claw & Dagger logo is now found on the side of Rouss Hall.
+Its emblem consists of a downward pointing dagger; under the dagger's hilt are the letter "C" to the left and the letter "D" to the right.

 O.W.L.
 Society

 The O.W.L.
 Society was established in 1887.
-One of its activities was publishing The Yellow Journal, the university's humor publication from the 1920s until 1934 when the O.W.L.
-Society went inactive, (The newspaper was later revived and was not connected with a secret society).
-The society announced its reorganization through a letter on October 19, 2013, saying "We resurrect the O.W.L. to support, cultivate and enrich literary culture at the University of Virginia."
+One of its activities was publishing The Yellow Journal, the university's humor publication from the 1920s until 1934 when the society went inactive.
+The society announced its reorganization through a letter on October 19, 2013, saying, "We resurrect the O.W.L. to support, cultivate, and enrich literary culture at the University of Virginia."

-The Thirteen Society

-The Thirteen Society was founded on February 13, 1889.
-It seeks to recognize students "for unselfish service to the University and outstanding achievement in their respective fields of activity".
-Each year on Thomas Jefferson's birthday The Thirteen Society publishes their new members' names around Grounds.
-Not much is known about the society except that it is highly selective.
-Unlike many societies on Grounds, The Thirteen Society is formally recognized by the university.